pkElectronics/ZeroPointModule/README.md

 SRC Folder contains schematic and board design files as exported from Fusion360 as well as stepfiles for the low- and the high-variant.
 For easier viewing the schematic is also included as PDF file.

+DOC Folder contains some more images than what has been shown here.

 # Kernel configuration

 To use the hardware pwm feature of the BCM SoC connected to the two mosfet stages, add this line to your /boot/config.txt